History of Paul George in Timeline

 April 14, 2017: Eastern Conference Player of the Month

-On April 14, 2017, George was named Eastern Conference Player of the Month for games played in April.
+On April 14, 2017, Paul George was named Eastern Conference Player of the Month for games played in April, during which he averaged an NBA-high 32.8 points, 8.2 rebounds, and 4.5 assists.

 On July 6, 2017, Paul George was traded to the Oklahoma City Thunder in exchange for Victor Oladipo and Domantas Sabonis.

-On October 19, 2017, Paul George debuted for the Thunder, scoring a team-high 28 points in a 105–84 win over the New York Knicks.
+On October 19, 2017, Paul George debuted for the Thunder in their season opener, scoring a team-high 28 points in a 105–84 win over the New York Knicks.

 On November 10, 2017, Paul George scored a season-high 42 points in a 120–111 win over the Los Angeles Clippers.

-In 2017, Paul George had a signature footwear and apparel line with Nike.
+In 2017, Paul George signed with Nike and had a signature footwear and apparel line until 2022.

 In 2017, Paul George was traded to the Oklahoma City Thunder.